PBearson/ESP32_Secure_Boot_Tutorial/README.md

 Load the project into VS Code via *File* -> *Open Folder ...*

-Within VS Code, open a *Terminal* from its menu
+Within VS Code, open a *Terminal* from its menu.

 Within the terminal, use the following command to set up the environment variables
 ```